Longing for Change

 Adventuresome Souls, Creative Spirits & Dedicated Parents

-When it comes to professional pursuits, Sam Keller's passion involves using entrepreneurship to foster sustainability, cross-cultural understanding, and personal growth.
+When it comes to professional pursuits, Sam's passion involves using entrepreneurship to foster sustainability, cross-cultural understanding, and personal growth.

 During the past two decades he worked with various facets of the real estate industry for this purpose.
 From eco-resorts in the Amazon to solar systems in South Africa, he has played the role of financier, developer, and technology provider.

 Sam has served as a Fulbright Scholar and earned a MPP degree from Harvard University.
-He has lived in Australia, Costa Rica, Ecuador, Mexico, Puerto Rico, and Tahiti.
-Heaven, for him, is spending quality time with family and friends in the great outdoors.
+He has lived in Australia, Costa Rica, Ecuador, French Polynesia, Mexico, and Puerto Rico.
+Now, as he builds Working Without Borders, he is blessed to receive strategic advice from his brilliant wife, Pascaline.

 Head of Youth Programs, French Polynesia